-The William H. Kelly Jr. Scholarship: In 2002, Mimi Donegan created this scholarship in tribute to her brother, Bill, a victim of the World Trade Center attack on September 11, 2001.
+The William H. Kelly Jr. Scholarship: In 2002, the Kelly family established this scholarship in tribute to their son and brother, Bill, a victim of the World Trade Center attack on September 11, 2001.
 Junior and senior students who qualify for this need-based award must have qualities that emulate Bill Kelly.